Skip to navigation Skip to content

 The Resources page contains examples of scenarios for these types of cases.

-When a primary claimant requested a full transfer to a secondary claimant, the Service Officer must process the secondary claim immediately after processing the primary claim.
-This applies to both pre-birth claims and post birth claims.
+When a primary claimant requested a full transfer to a secondary claimant, the Service Officer processed the secondary claim immediately after processing the primary claim.
+This applied to both pre-birth claims and post birth claims.

 • Yes, go to Step 10